'Red diary' latest product of Cong's 'loot ki dukan', will defeat party in elections: PM Modi in Sikar | Politics

 Prime Minister Narendra Modi on Thursday hit out at the Rajasthan government, invoking sacked minister Rajendra Gudha's ''red diary'' and said the ''dark deeds'' recorded in it will lead to the Congress defeat in the Assembly elections.

+''It is said that the dark deeds of the Congress government are recorded in this red diary.
+People are saying that if the pages of the red diary are opened, then several big-wigs will be settled,'' he said.

+''These people might remain tight-lipped, but this red diary will lead to Congress' defeat in this assembly election,'' he added.

-The ''red diary'' was recently produced by Gudha in the state assembly.
-He claimed the diary contained the details of the alleged irregular financial transactions of Chief Minister Ashok Gehlot.
+The red diary was recently produced by Gudha in the state assembly.
+He claimed it contained the details of the alleged irregular financial transactions of Chief Minister Ashok Gehlot.

-He also targeted the Gehlot government over various recruitment paper leaks in the state.
+Hitting back, Gehlot said the real loot is done by the prime minister by selling a 'red cylinder' (LPG cylinder) for Rs 1,150.

+He said the red diary was imaginary and does not exist yet the issue is being politicised.
+The Congress leader said the people of Rajasthan will show a 'red flag' to the BJP in the time to come.

-A paper leak industry is running in Rajasthan.
-The Congress government will have to be removed to fulfil the dreams of youths, he said.
+Reaching out to the youngsters of the state, Modi said a paper leak industry is running in Rajasthan and the Congress government will have to be removed to fulfil the dreams of the youth.

 There is only one slogan this time -- 'Nahi Sahega Rajasthan'.
-Rajasthan will not tolerate atrocities on sisters and daughters.
+Rajasthan will not tolerate atrocities on sisters and daughters, he said, adding that the ''lotus will bloom'' in the state.

-Today in Rajasthan, there is only one voice, one slogan -- lotus will win, lotus will bloom, he added.

 ''India was there in the name of East India Company but its intention was to loot India.
 India was also there in the name of terror organisation SIMI which changed its name after a ban to PFI and the intention of the organisation was to damage India through terror attacks,'' Modi said.